Bernal Díaz del Castillo: Early life

-In 1514, when Díaz was about eighteen years old, he left home to join an expedition to the New World led by Pedrarias Dávila.
-It was the largest fleet yet sent to mainland America, consisting of 19 vessels and 1,500 persons.
-Díaz served as a common foot soldier and hoped to make his fortune but when they reached Darien in present-day Colombia, they were quickly overcome by famine and an epidemic that killed more than half of the settlers.
-Many of the colonists grew discouraged and looked elsewhere for new opportunities; some returned to Spain while others sailed to Hispaniola or Cuba.
+In 1514, when Díaz was about eighteen years old, he left home to join an expedition to the New World, led by Pedrarias Dávila.
+It was the largest fleet yet sent to mainland America, with 19 vessels and 1,500 persons.
+Díaz served as a common foot soldier and hoped to make his fortune.
+When they reached Darien in present-day Colombia, they were quickly overcome by famine and an epidemic that killed more than half of the settlers.
+Many of the colonists grew discouraged and looked elsewhere for new opportunities.
+Some returned to Spain while others sailed to Hispaniola or Cuba.

 Expedition to Yucatán

 In 1516, Diaz sailed to Cuba with about 100 other soldiers looking for a share of the gold and native laborers that were said to be found on the island.
 They discovered that gold was scarce and the native labor was in short supply, leading Díaz, in 1517, to join an expedition organized by a group of about 110 disaffected soldiers and settlers to "discover new lands".
 They chose Francisco Hernández de Córdoba, a wealthy landowner, to lead the expedition.
 It was a difficult venture and, after sailing from Cuba for 21 days, they came across the Yucatán coast in early March 1517, on the Cape Catoche.

-On March 4, 1517, the Spanish had their first encounter with the Yucatán natives who came to meet them on five or perhaps 10, depending on the version/translation of his work, large wooden canoes.
+On March 4, 1517, the Spanish had their first encounter with the Yucatán natives who came to meet them on five or perhaps 10 large wooden canoes, depending on the version/translation of his work.
 The next day, the Spaniards disembarked, invited by the natives who wanted to show them their village.
-They were ambushed but managed to retreat, after killing 15 locals and having 15 wounded, 2 of whom later died.
+They were ambushed.
+The Spanish managed to retreat, after killing 15 locals and having 15 of their own wounded, 2 of whom later died.

 Upon leaving, the Spaniards captured 2 natives who would be translators in future expeditions.
 The Spanish almost died of thirst and sailed to Florida in search of potable drinking water.
 As they were digging a well on the beach, the Spaniards were attacked by locals.
-During this fracas, one Spaniard was captured by the native Floridians while the Spanish killed 22 natives.
+During this fracas, one Spaniard was captured by the native Floridians, while the Spanish killed 22 natives.

 The Spanish managed to make a retreat but were unable to gather water.
 They returned to Cuba, all of them severely wounded.
 The captain, Francisco Hernández de Córdoba, and other soldiers died shortly after making it back to Cuba.

-Nevertheless, Díaz returned to the coast of Yucatán in April 1518, in an expedition led by Juan de Grijalva, with the intent of exploring the lands.
+in April 1518, Díaz returned to the coast of Yucatán, in an expedition led by Juan de Grijalva, with the intent of exploring the lands.
 Upon returning to Cuba, he enlisted in a new expedition, this one led by Hernán Cortés.